Time-Varying Convex Optimization: A Contraction and Equilibrium Tracking Approach: Contracting Dynamics for Canonical Convex Optimization Problems

 \section{Contracting Dynamics for Canonical \\ Convex Optimization Problems}

 In this section, we provide a transcription from three canonical optimization problems to continuous-time dynamical systems which are strongly infinitesimally contracting.
-This transcription allows us to apply the tracking error bound from Theorem~\ref{thm:bound_time_varying_eq} to time-varying instances of these problems.
+This transcription allows us to apply Theorems~\ref{thm:bound_time_varying_eq} and~\ref{thm:exact=tracking} to time-varying instances of these problems.
 Specifically, we analyze (i) monotone inclusions, (ii) linear equality constrained problems, and (iii) composite minimization problems.

 {\subscr{\OF}{FB}}